WandrilleD/severe-neuro-COVID-cross-sectional-study-etteretal2022/README.md

 18. [18_top_PlasmaCSFprot_vs_SeverityIndex](18_top_PlasmaCSFprot_vs_SeverityIndex.html): Association between severity score and CSF and plasma mediators significantly differing across groups (see Fig5) Fig6A
 19. [19_LongCovid_predictors](19_LongCovid_predictors.html): association between CSF and plasma molecules and long-COVID.
 Fig8
 20. [20_CSF_plasma_ratio_heatmaps](20_CSF_plasma_ratio_heatmaps.html): heatmaps of CSF/plasma ratio.
 Fig S4

+## Dependencies

+Documents 1 to 16 correspond to python notebooks whose dependencies are detailed in the [etter_env.yml](etter_env.yml) file (which can be used to create an appropriate conda environment directly).

+Documents 17 to 20 correspond to R markdown notebooks.